robertjoosten/maya-skinning-tools/scripts/skinningTools/paintRemoveInfluenceCtx/README.md

 Based on the settings on the skinCluster the following attribute will be respected while removing the influence weights:
 * Normalize Weights
 * Locked Influences

+If you are working with a mesh that contains many influences it is possible to filter then using the search box.